NEAL CONAN, HOST:

 CONAN: Live radio, you can't beat it.
-The answer is from Aaron Noble(ph) in Salt Lake City.
+The answer is from Erin Noble(ph) in Salt Lake City.
 She says Stevenson.

 In Illinois last night, after Mitt Romney's win, the former governor of Massachusetts refocused his energy and took aim at the president and November.